andregit1/TIAly/README.md

 1. **Slug Generation:**

-   - Improve the logic for creating slugs, including character restrictions and custom slugs.
+   - Currently, the system checks for the uniqueness of custom slugs.
+However, to improve the user experience and ensure better slug management, additional restrictions and validations can be implemented.
+This may include enforcing character limitations, disallowing certain patterns, or providing suggestions for available custom slugs.

+2. **Caching URL Access Logs:**

+   - Extend caching to store URL access logs in Redis temporarily.
+This can help in efficiently tracking and analyzing recent URL accesses without directly querying the database.
+Similar to click counts, these access logs can be periodically persisted to the database for long-term storage and analysis.

-2. **Testing:**
+3. **Testing:**
    - Develop more comprehensive test cases to ensure the robustness of the application.

 ---